How to Apply For a Provisional Permit

 - Provide your social security number (SSN).

-- Verify your Identity, review requirements here
+- Verify your Identity, and review requirements here

 - Present your acceptable residency document.